bonillap/price-estimate/README.md

 </div-->

-<p align="justify"> This is a sample application for those who needs an easy way to show a basic estimate of their services or products.
+<p align="justify"> This is a module for those who needs an easy way to show a basic estimate of their services or products.
 It works with dynamic content, dynamic estimate list, estimate resume and email validator.
 Just like the price calculator from <a href="https://cloud.google.com/products/calculator">here </a> (kind of 😆).
 I know there is a lot to work to do.
     <br>
 </p>